 Section 1: Description of Personal Data of Participants

-This section deals with description of subjects based on their characteristics.
+This section deals with description of participants based on their characteristics.
 It encompasses factors such as age, educational background, gender, years of experience in the neonatal unit, and the source of health information related to the new Ballard score, regularly assessing NBS.
 The data were analyzed using frequency and percentage.
 Distribution and the result were presented in tables and figures.

 Table 1.
 Survey on pediatric staff nurses’ familiarity with the application of the New Ballard’s Score.